Lukas-Michalek/appointment-planner/README.md

 ## **The main goal of the Appointment Planner project is to allow user to:**

- 1. Allow user to add and list through new contacts
+ 1. Create new contact (with name, phone and email) store it for future use and see list of contacts in 'Contacts' section
- 2. Check for duplicate name(if the name is already in contact list name will not be added)
+ 2. Check for duplicate name(if the name is already in contact list, name will not be added and there is a notification for user)
- 3. Allow user to create new appointment and store it in array
- 4.
+ 3. Create new appointment by manually filling appointmnet title, picking date and time and through drop down menu choosing name from already saved names(user may choose date only from preent)

 ## **This project has tested good knowledge and understanding of:**